disutils/DisMusic/readme.md

 - `queueUpdate` - Real-time queue synchronization
 - `playYouTube` - YouTube playback event
 - `queueEnded` - Queue completion notification
+- `moveTrack` - Move a track to a different position in the queue
+- `remove` - Remove a track from the queue
+- `playNext` - Move a track to play right after the current track
+- `removeFromQueue` - Remove a specific track from the queue

 ### API Endpoints